StackExchange/dnscontrol/docs/cli-variables.md

 While there is no limit to the number of variables that can be set on the command line, doing so is annoying to the person using the tool.
-It is better to set one variables which specify a "mode".
+It is better to set one variables which specifies a "mode".
 This mode is then used to automatically set other variables.
 This way the user can determine the mode and the code can determine what to do in that mode.
 This is less error-prone and more testable.

 In the first example, you'll see that one variable is used to set a mode which then determines many other variables.
 This is done in one place, at the top of the file.
-Everything related to this is isolated to one place, thus easy to maintain.
+Everything related to this is isolated to one place, thus easier to maintain.
 The rest of the file simply uses those variables.

 In the second example, you'll see a boolean variable is set which selects which